zachf496/c-sharp-patterns-developers-understand/Threading/README.md

 The example contained uses creates a thread pool with the `Thread` class and keeps track of the work before exiting.

 Threads are not commonly used at this level.
-You should also have a look at [ThreadPool](https://msdn.microsoft.com/en-us/library/system.threading.threadpool(v=vs.110).aspx) and Tasks.
+You should also have a look at [ThreadPool](https://msdn.microsoft.com/en-us/library/system.threading.threadpool(v=vs.110).aspx) and [Tasks](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task(v=vs.110).aspx) which are abstracted uses of Threads.